ojasskapre/nextjs-starter-template/README.md

 ## Overview

-This project is a chatbut application built using Next.js, TypeScript, Supabase and Langchain.
-It leverages OpenAI's GPT-3.5 model to provide a conversational AI experience.
-The application also includes user authentication via Supabase, allowing users to sign up, log in, and manage their sessions.
+This project is a chatbot application built using Next.js, TypeScript, Supabase, Langchain, and FastAPI.
+The frontend is responsible for the user interface and handles user interactions, while the backend, powered by FastAPI, processes chat messages using OpenAI's GPT-3.5 model and manages API endpoints.
+The application includes user authentication via Supabase, allowing users to sign up, log in, and manage their sessions.
+This architecture ensures a clear separation of concerns, with the backend handling all AI-related logic and the frontend focused on delivering a seamless user experience.

 ## Features

 - **Real-time Chat**: Users can send messages and receive responses from the AI in real-time.
 - **User Authentication**: Sign up and log in functionality using Supabase.
 - **Markdown Support**: Messages can include Markdown formatting, including LaTeX for mathematical expressions.
-- **Copy to Clipboard**: Users can copy messages to their clipboard easily.
+- **Backend API**: FastAPI backend to handle chat processing and interactions with OpenAI's GPT-3.5 model.

 ## Technologies Used